justinalm/justinalm.github.io/about.markdown

             </div>
         </div>
         <div class="fl w-100 w-50-ns f4 ph4 mb3 lh-copy">
-            <p class="f5 f4-ns f4-l mv0 measure">“I have learned much from working with Justin, and he showed me what being a designer is really all about.
+            <p class="f5 f4-ns f4-l mv0 ">“I have learned much from working with Justin, and he showed me what being a designer is really all about.
 Not only is Justin incredible with both hand-drawn and digital design, he is also a proficient web developer.
 Furthermore, Justin's insight and thorough understanding of iOS and Android design patterns have helped us created many awesome products.”</p>
             <div class="dt mt3">
                 <div class="dtc v-mid pr3">
                     <img class="mw3 ba b--black-20 br-100" src="/uploads/jeremyChiang.jpg">